Saleh rejoins Jets after clearing COVID-19 protocols

 Also:

-—Indianapolis activated standout guard Quenton Nelson, fellow guard Mark Glowinski, defensive end Kemoko Turay and cornerback Rock Ya-Sin from the COVID-19 list.
-The team also activated tight end Farrod Green from the practice squad list and placed quarterback James Morgan and tight end Eli Wolf on the that list.
+– Indianapolis activated standout guard Quenton Nelson, fellow guard Mark Glowinski, defensive end Kemoko Turay and cornerback Rock Ya-Sin from the COVID-19 list.
+The team also activated tight end Farrod Green from the practice squad list and placed quarterback James Morgan and tight end Eli Wolf on that list.

+– The Los Angeles Chargers got linebacker Joey Bosa back from the COVID-19 list, along with wide receiver Jalen Guyton, center Corey Linsley, and defensive backs Kemon Hill and Trey Marshall.

+– Jacksonville placed five more players on the COVID-19 list, bringing the team’s total to 24.
+The five latest: left tackle Cam Robinson, returner Jaydon Mickers, safety Rudy Ford, receiver Josh Hammond and linebacker Dylan Moses.

 —